Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 ![](images/gobuster-services-page.png)

 - Upon inspection of the various webdirectories, the link `http://192.168.1.110/services.html` was found to contain flag 1.
-This can be done by visiting this link and the right clicking (anywhere on the page) and selecting "source" for by typing `view-source:` before the link:
+This can be done by visiting this link and then right clicking (anywhere on the page) and selecting "source" OR by typing `view-source:` before the link as shown below.

 ![](images/servicespage.png)
 ![](images/flag1-view-source.png)